monsterwhat/JMusic/JMusicClient/com.playdeca.JMusicClient/README.md

 ## Installation

 JMusicClient is designed for easy installation and use by end-users.
-Pre-built executables are available in the [GitHub Releases](https://github.com/your-username/JMusicClient/releases) section.
+Pre-built executables are available in the [GitHub Releases](https://github.com/monsterwhat/JMusic/releases) section.

-*   **Windows Executable:** Download the `JMusicClient.exe` from the releases page.
+*   **Windows Executable:** Download the `JMusic.exe` from the releases page.
 Simply run the executable to start the application.
-*   **Cross-Platform Uberjar:** Download the `quarkus-run.jar` from the releases page.
-Ensure you have Java 17 or newer installed on your system.
+*   **Cross-Platform Uberjar:** Download the `JMusicClient-runner.jar ` from the releases page.
+Ensure you have Java 21 or newer installed on your system.
 You can run it via the command line:
     ```bash
-    java -jar quarkus-run.jar
+    java -jar JMusicClient-runner.jar
     ```

 *   **Upcoming Native Executables:** We are actively working on providing native executables for Linux, macOS, and Windows in an upcoming beta phase.
 These will offer optimized performance and standalone deployment without requiring a separate Java installation.